Azeezsalia/Azeezsalia/README.md

-- 👋 Hi, I’m @Azeezsalia
+- 👋 Hi, I’m SALIYES
+- Software engineer,content creator & community oranganizer
+- i am a software engineer who is passionate about making open-source more accessible,creating technology to elevate peeople, and building community. some technologies i enjoy work with includes Reactjs,(javascript.APis+markup,html, css) and graphQl.
-- 👀 I’m interested in software development
+- 👀 I’m interested in creating technology to elevate peeople
 - 🌱 I’m currently learning software developer
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me anytime for softare developer